SHPEUCF/apptutorial/_pages/assignments/Part1.md

     **What is a module?**
     "Sometimes an app needs to access a platform API and React Native doesn't have a corresponding module yet. [...]
 If React Native doesn't support a native feature that you need, you should be able to build it yourself." *from React Native [iOS](https://facebook.github.io/react-native/docs/native-modules-ios.html) and [Android](https://facebook.github.io/react-native/docs/native-modules-android)*.

-    It is a library with Javascript code that serves the purpose of providing us with a feature, be it UI, animations, networks, widgets, etc. so that we only have to install it and then import it into whichever part of our app we want it in.
+    It is a library with JavaScript code that serves the purpose of providing us with a feature, be it UI, animations, networks, widgets, etc. so that we only have to install it and then import it into whichever part of our app we want it in.
     </div>

     We want to use module called [FontAwesome](https://github.com/oblador/react-native-vector-icons).
 With it, we use the [FontAwesome database](https://oblador.github.io/react-native-vector-icons/) to look up corresponding icons, along with the [Icon component](https://github.com/oblador/react-native-vector-icons#icon-component) to customize its size, style, etc.